apache/trafficserver/doc/reference/configuration/records.config.en.rst

    The name of the executable that runs the ``traffic_manager`` process.

-.. ts:confvar:: CONFIG proxy.config.cli_binary STRING traffic_line

-   The name of the executable that runs the command-line interface :program:`traffic_line`.

-.. ts:confvar:: CONFIG proxy.config.watch_script STRING traffic_cop

-   The name of the executable that runs the ``traffic_cop`` process.

 .. ts:confvar:: CONFIG proxy.config.env_prep STRING

    The script executed before the ``traffic_manager`` process spawns